dgasmith/opt_einsum/docs/source/path_finding.rst

     opt_path = [(1, 3), (0, 2), (0, 2), (0, 1)]

 In opt_einsum each element of the list represents a single contraction.
-For example the einsum_path would effectively compute the result in a way identical to that of einsum itself, while the opt_path would perform four contractions that form an identical result.
+In the above example the einsum_path would effectively compute the result as a single contraction identical to that of ``einsum``, while the opt_path would perform four contractions in order to reduce the overall scaling.
-This opt_path represents the path taken in our above example.
-The first contraction (1,3) contracts the first and third terms together to produce a new term which is then appended to the list of terms, this is continued until all terms are contracted.
+The first tuple in the opt_path ``(1,3)`` contracts the second and fourth terms together to produce a new term which is then appended to the list of terms, this is continued until all terms are contracted.
 An example should illuminate this:

 .. code:: python